 The registration of animals provides the City of Ballarat with an understanding of the level of pet ownership in the community and in turn this helps Council plan for services, information and programs associated with pets in particular areas of the community.

-Registration fees help fund the services provided by Council in relation to animal management and the Bureau of Animal Welfare's responsible pet ownership campaigns and programs provided within Ballarat.
+Registration fees help fund the services provided by Council in relation to animal management and the Domestic Animals Unit responsible pet ownership campaigns and programs provided within Ballarat.